Engineering worker - common causes of asthma

 There have been several outbreaks of asthma-like disease using MWFs.

-See COSHH Essentials for detailed advice on control.
+See COSHH Essentials - engineering for detailed advice on control.

 - Minimise mist generation in machining and in washing components.